-(B) To win a “set” - the first to 6 service games, provided the winning margin is at least 2 service games (i.e. 6 - 4 or 7 - 5).
-If the service game score reaches 6 - 6 then the ‘Set Tiebreak’ is played.
+(B) To win a “Set” - the first to 6 service games, provided the winning margin is at least two service games (i.e. 6 - 4 or 7 - 5).
+The' Set Tiebreak' is played if the service game score reaches 6 - 6.

 Each player throws a dart at the bullseye.
 The closest throws first and is the “server” for the first game (as well as the ‘Set Tiebreak’ if there is one).

-On a whiteboard, write the players’ names as headings and leave a space underneath for “Score”, “Games” and “Tiebreak” (if you put a mark by the name who is currently “serving” it helps the memory!).
-On an electric scoreboard, use it as you would for a normal straight-in-double-out game with a tally of (A) 91, which is 15+30+40+1+2+3 (B) 114, which is 15+30+40+1+2+3+4+5+6+7.
+On a chalkboard/whiteboard, write the players’ names as headings and leave a space underneath for “Score”, “Games” and “Tiebreak.” (if you put a mark by the name of who is currently “serving” it helps the memory!).
+On an electric scoreboard, use it as you would for a standard straight-in-double-out game with a tally of (A) 91, which is 15+30+40+1+2+3 (B) 114, which is 15+30+40+1+2+3+4+5+6+7.

-If an “ace” or “double-fault” has not been thrown then the “server” tries to hit as many of the “target number” as possible: a treble scores three, a double scores two and the remainder of the segment scores one.
+If an “ace” or “double-fault” has not been thrown, then the “server” tries to hit as many of the “target number” as possible: a treble scores three, a double scores two and the remainder of the segment scores one.
 The “server” counts up their score and declares it (the “target score”) and the “target number” to their opponent (the “receiver”).